LispCookbook/cl-cookbook/debugging.md

 ## Remote debugging

-Here's how to debug a running application on another machine.
+You can have your software running on a machine over the network, connect to it and debug it from home, from your development environment.

-The steps involved are to start a Swank server on the remote machine, create an ssh tunnel, and connect to the Swank server from our editor.
-Then we can browse and evaluate code of the running instance transparently.
+The steps involved are to start a **Swank server** on the remote machine (Swank is the backend companion of Slime), create an ssh tunnel and connect to the Swank server from our editor.
+Then we can browse and evaluate code on the running instance transparently.

-Let's define a function that prints forever.
+To test this, let's define a function that prints forever.

 If needed, import the dependencies first: